Benyamain/trapdoor-extended/README.md

 `python eval_detection.py --dataset cifar --attack bim`

 Make sure to change the MODEL_PATH, RES_PATH when running the code on customized models.

-The code will run targeted BIM attack on 3 randomly selected label.
+Other adversarial attacks can be found in `trap_utils.py` The code will run targeted BIM attack on 3 randomly selected label.
 It will print out the AUC of detection and the attack success rate at 5% FPR.

-To randomize the neuron matching process as we discussed in Section 7.2:
+To randomize the neuron matching process as discussed in Section 7.2:

 `python eval_detection.py --dataset mnist --filter-ratio 0.1`